Coronavirus COVID-19 - Advice for patients and visitors coming to New Victoria Hospital

 Infection prevention measures at New Victoria Hospital

-Following guidance from the Department of Health and Public Health England, the additional Hospital’s measures include:
+Following guidance from the Department of Health and Public Health England, some additional Hospital’s measures remain in place and include:

-- Screening all patients, visitors, staff and consultants, to ensure ‘Covid Safety’ on arrival
+- Screening all patients to ensure "Covid Safety" on arrival

 - Adherence to Public Health England, Personal Protective Equipment (PPE) guidelines, to help limit the spread of Covid-19